mshash8/data-512-homework_2/README.md

 ## Platform
 This project was run on jupyter notebook on localhost.

-## Data Preprocessing and Analysis
+## Steps to Reproduce these Results
 Data Acquistion, Data Preparation, and Data Analysis are key phases within this project:

 * Step 1: Getting the Article, Population and Region Data